jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

 # Improvements

-1. Including the ability to obtain a list of software processes using resources usage.
+1.Including the ability to obtain a list of software processes using resources usage.

-2. A script to obtain network statistics such as IP addresses and network type.
+2.A script to obtain network statistics such as IP addresses and network type.

 3.List of connected external connections and local sockets.